 9. Organic traffic isn’t dead

 As much as Pinterest relies on promoted pins (ads) for revenue, it hasn’t turned into a pay-to-play platform.
 High-quality organic content will always be needed and shared.
+Contributing quality content here will always bring benefit from Pinterest.

 10. Pinterest users want to try something, do something or buy something